Mapping the Course for Prompt-based Structured Prediction

-Few-shot results for the OntoNotes and GENIA datasets are shown in Tables \ref{coref-results-ontonotes} and \ref{coref-results-genia}, respectively.
-We experiment with both Llama and Mistral instruct models and use 0 and 5 shots for all methods except for the 0 shot methods (verbalized confidence, and generative classification).
-However, we report only the best model and the best number of example combinations for each strategy in Tables \ref{coref-results-ontonotes} and \ref{coref-results-genia}.
-The full results can be found in App. \ref{appendix:extended-coref-results}.
-We see that for all methods, except for the zero shot ones, inference improves on the baseline results.
-We suspect that this is because the baseline model performance is so poor in these cases, that the application of the transitivity constraints are ineffective.
-For the GENIA dataset, the true/false method performs the best, while the generation sampling method performs the best for the OntoNotes dataset.
-However, True/False, Multiple Choice, and Generation Sampling strategies have comparable performance for both datasets.
+\paragraph{Results} Few-shot results for OntoNotes and GENIA are shown in Tables \ref{coref-results-ontonotes} and \ref{coref-results-genia}, respectively.
+We experiment with both Llama and Mistral instruct models and use 0 and 5 shots for all methods except for the zero-shot methods (verbalized confidence and generative classification).
+We report only the best model and the best number of shots for each strategy.
+The full results can be found in Appendix \ref{appendix:extended-coref-results}.
+We see that for all methods, except for the zero-shot ones, inference improves on the baseline results.
+We suspect that this is because the baseline model performance is so poor in these cases that the application of the transitivity constraint is ineffective.
+We find that the True/False, Multiple Choice, and Generation Sampling strategies have comparable performance for both datasets.

-We test our fine-tuning strategies on the GENIA dataset and again leverage the multiple choice strategy for its balance of performance and efficiency in terms of number of prompts required for a single instance.
-The results of our fine-tuning experiments are shown in Table \ref{coref-results-learning}.
-Similarly to the morality frames task, we note that inference seems to help at every stage of the training process.
-However, in the fine-tuned case, it is less helpful as performance on the task is already very high after fine-tuning, and therefore the addition of inference does not lead to much if any improvement over the baseline model.
-The best performing model is the fine tuned model with local calibration with the structured fine-tuned model achieving comparable performance.
+We test our fine-tuning strategies on the GENIA dataset and again leverage the multiple choice strategy for its balance of performance and efficiency.
+The results are shown in Table \ref{coref-results-learning}.
+Similarly to the morality framing task, we note that structured inference improves performance in all scenarios.
+However, in the fine-tuned case, it is less helpful as performance on the task is already very high.